 - Soap/dishwasher detergent and other necessary items for food safety

 If you do shop the perimeter, as mentioned above, you can find absolutely wonderful items like fruits and vegetables, fat free and low fat dairy, lean meats, and perhaps some whole grain bakery items can be found.
-But…so can
+You can also find

 - Bulk candy